iver-wharf/rfcs/_published/0016-wharf-api-endpoints-cleanup.md

   by the client.
 Go fields shall be tagged with:

   - [JSON](https://pkg.go.dev/encoding/json#Marshal) specific tags to declare
-    how they ought to be serialized
+    how they will be serialized.

-  - and [Swaggo](https://github.com/swaggo/swag) specific tags for better Swagger specification generation.
+  - [Swaggo](https://github.com/swaggo/swag) specific tags for better Swagger specification generation.

   Example: